Ostorlab/benchmarks/mobile/android/oxo-android-ben4/README.md

 This Android app sample demonstrates a common Insecure Storage vulnerability:

-- Store sensitive data in cleartext in SharedPreferences
+- Store sensitive data in cleartext in internal storage

-The vulnerability highlight unsafe handling of storing data in SharedPreferences.
+The vulnerability highlight unsafe handling of storing data in internal storage.

 ### Vulnerability Type and Category
 - **Type:** Insecure Storage
-- **Category:** Cleartext Insecure Storage
+- **Category:** Cleartext Insecure Storage in internal storage

 ### Difficulty
 Easy